Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

    .\init.ps1 -InitEnv -LicenseXmlPath "<C:\path\to\license.xml>" -AdminPassword "<desired password>"
    ```

-   > You must use an elevated/Administrator Windows PowerShell 5.1 prompt for this command, PowerShell 7 is not supported at this time.
+   > You must use an elevated/Administrator Windows PowerShell 5.1 prompt for this command.
+PowerShell 7 is not supported at this time.

    Out of the box, this example does not include a reference to the `.env` file in the `.gitignore` file.
 This is so that developers can share initialized environment variables.
 If you check your `.env` file into source control, other developers can prepare a certificate and hosts file entries by simply running the `init.ps1` script.